Telespielstube/imagineer/README.md

 self.output_layer = nn.Linear(64, 10
 ```
 Each neuron processes a set of input values and weights and an activation function to an output value which is then passed on as input value to next neuron. </br>
 Once the network is initialized the next step is to train it.
 The training function creates an optimizer object with the SGD algorithm and a cross entropy loss function.
 The cross entropy helps to classify the model by outputting the probabiliy values between 0 and 1.
-SGD stands for stochastic gradient descent and means that the data points are picked randomly from the data set.
+SGD(11) stands for stochastic gradient descent and means that the data points are picked randomly from the data set.
 The method provides a high level of accuracy and is efficient in small networks. </br>
 ```python
 criterion = nn.CrossEntropyLoss()
 optimizer = torch.optim.SGD(self.model.parameters(), self.learning_rate)